Federal Building (Milwaukee, Wisconsin): Architecture

-Milwaukee's Federal Building and U.S. Courthouse is a five-story structure, sturdy and picturesque, handsomely detailed, and admirably maintained.
-Filling the entire city block bound by Michigan, Jackson, and Jefferson Streets, with its facade facing Wisconsin Avenue on the north, the building is an excellent example of Romanesque Revival architecture, featuring a robust display of stone massing and heavy Roman arches.
-Walls of dark- and light-gray Mount Waldo granite rise to a steeply pitched hipped roof pierced by a variety of gabled projections.
+Milwaukee's Federal Building and U.S. Courthouse is a detailed and picturesque five-story structure.
+It fills the city block bound by Michigan, Jackson, and Jefferson Streets, with its facade facing Wisconsin Avenue on the north.
+The building is an example of Romanesque Revival architecture, featuring a display of stone massing and heavy Roman arches.
+Walls of gray Mount Waldo granite rise to a steeply pitched hipped roof pierced by a variety of gabled projections.
 A soaring tower framed by pinnacles rises from the center of the facade, terminating in an arcaded belfry and a high pyramidal roof.

 The facade is broken into recesses and projections, creating a dynamic composition punctuated by an arcaded entrance on the first level and Roman arches over the second- and third-story fenestration.
 Massive stone forms are relieved with fine decoration.
 The first story provides the greatest display of Romanesque ornament, featuring highly carved moldings and decorative stonework surrounding the main entrance.
 The building's corners are rounded by tall pinnacles with alternating bands of smooth and textured stone and are capped by conical roofs with layered trim.
 The upper-story walls are smooth, accented with thin, textured stringcourses, rising to gabled dormers that incorporate Romanesque leaf ornament, gargoyles, and finials.

 Like the facade, the east and west elevations are ornamented and symmetrically balanced, prominently featuring a projecting gable with a variety of arched fenestration.
 The 1929-32 addition to the south adds a massive eight-story block at the rear of the original structure.
 Although its walls are clad in granite and include arched fenestration to match the original building, the extension is distinguished by its flat roof, flattened elevations, and reduced ornamentation.